 - Only one of your eyes is working.
 Some people have impaired eyesight.
 So, if you are one of them, a monocular is the ultimate optic for you.
 You don’t have to be left behind when your family or friends are using binoculars to enjoy the great outdoors.

-Hopefully this detailed comparison has been helpful.
+Hopefully this detailed comparison has answered your question on binoculars vs monocular: which is better?.
 Choosing between a monocular or a pair of binoculars will largely depend on what you intend to use the equipment for.
 Whether you choose to go with binoculars or a monocular, make sure that you read the specs carefully then choose a product that works best for your needs.